harmti/jenkins-ci.influxdb-plugin/README.md

+# Note

+This is obsolete, use instead the official version https://github.com/jenkinsci/influxdb-plugin

 # InfluxDB Jenkins Plugin

 This plugin allows sending build metrics to [InfluxDB](https://influxdata.com/) time series database, to be used for analysis and with status radiators.
 Recommeded option is to use Grafana (http://grafana.org) for visualizing the data.